va3wam/hexBot/doc/wireMotors.md

 # Wiring Motors

-There are 18 motors to wire up to 2 motor drivers.
-This document provides guidance to standardize how the leg servo motors are connectred to the motor drivers in order to allow 1 code base to predictably control all Hexbot robots in the same way.
+There are 18 motors that need to be connected to 2 different motor drivers.
+The purpose of ths document is to ensure that your Hexbot's motor wiring is done the same way that the code in this repository expects it to be.

  <figure>
   <img src="/img/hexbotMotorWiring.png" alt="Motor wiring" style="width:100%">